 What is Cervicogenic Dizziness?

-Such conditions can include irritated nerves and blood vessels, a previous injury or years of bad posture resulting in a stiff neck and dizziness.
-Often, patients have experienced similar symptoms with spinal stenosis.
+Cervicogenic dizziness has a wide variety of causes.
+Such conditions include irritated nerves and blood vessels, a previous injury or years of bad posture resulting in a stiff neck and dizziness.
 A number of other medical conditions that involve the degeneration of the cervical spine can also be the cause.

 Head or Neck Injuries Can Result in Cervicogenic Dizziness

 Cervicogenic dizziness can often result from a case of whiplash or a head injury.
-When ligaments of your neck take damage or are over-stretched, pressure on your nerves can take place.
+When ligaments of your neck take damage or are overstretched, pressure on your nerves can take place.
 This, in turn, can result in bouts of cervicogenic dizziness.
 If you are experiencing neck pain and dizziness, it’s important to act immediately.
-Consult with a physical therapist to prevent any other issues from occurring.
+Contact us to schedule immediate cervicogenic dizziness treatment to prevent any other issues from developing.

 Additional symptoms of Cervicogenic Dizziness include